neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 2. ### Writing tests to run in the CI environment

-    Since CI environments don't have access to browsers (needed for Google's OAuth for Google Drive access), me and my mentor discussed several strategies and tried implementing a few of them for automated testing in the CI until we found and picked a suitable one.
+    Since CI environments don't have access to browsers (needed for Google's OAuth for Google Drive access), my mentor and I discussed several strategies and tried implementing a few of them for automated testing in the CI until we found and picked a suitable one.
 We started with implementing a [service account](https://cloud.google.com/iam/docs/service-account-overview) file based authentication but due to a policy change by Google, this method would require users to have a [workspace](https://workspace.google.com/) account.
-Ultimately, we settled on using a config token for browserless access in the Github secrets.
+Ultimately, we settled on using a config token for browserless access in the GitHub secrets.
 This config token is pre-generated by authenticating to Google Drive via browser and contains access and refresh tokens in an encoded format required for authorization to Google Drive.
-This allows connection setup to be run by just using the config token without needed to authenticate via a browser (making testing in CI environments possible).
+This allows connection setup to be run by just using the config token without needing to authenticate via a browser (making testing in CI environments possible).

 ## Future work

 All the code has been merged into the main branch and is due for a release.
-Further work would involve discussing with users how they are finding the functionality, get feedback from them and improve upon the feedback.
+Further work will involve discussing with users how they are finding the functionality, get feedback from them and improve upon the feedback.

 ## Conclusion